cod3venom/Companies_house/README.md

-# Companies_house

-This is an Browser based automated bot using for scrapping data from the beta.companieshouse.gov.uk

 LOADED https://beta.companieshouse.gov.uk/company/11116197/officers?page=1
 31 PERCENT WOOL LTD:   0%|                                                                                                | 0/10 [00:00<?, ?it/s]
 31 PERCENT WOOL LTD:  10%|████████▊                                                                               | 1/10 [00:00<00:00,  9.98it/s]